Panama Defense Forces: Post-invasion democratic government

 When the Defense Forces were dismantled, the government of Guillermo Endara (1989–1994) was commissioned to form a new institution with the help of the U.S. Army.
 The force, initially a police vocation, was attached to the Public Force, idealized by the then Vice President Ricardo Arias Calderón.

 The new government organized it as a police force of the Panamanian state, subordinated to the executive branch; calling it National Police with the explicit purpose of providing protection to the life, honor and property of nationals wherever they are and of foreigners under the jurisdiction of their territory.
 Colonel Roberto Armijo was appointed as the first head of this police force.

 In order to grant legal bases to the new police organization, Executive Decree No. 38 of February 10, 1990 was issued, through which the Public Force was organized, one of whose components is the National Police.
 The Executive appointed Colonel Eduardo Herrera Hassan as Director of that Force.
 Herrera Hassán was then dismissed on charges of conspiracy in August, being replaced Lieutenant Colonel Fernando Quezada, who in turn was dismissed in October of the same year, by opening a public discussion with the director of a newspaper.
-Herrera Hassán attempts a coup d'état on December 5, 1990, giving his reason as a final consequence to the level of senior officers in the institution.
+Hassán attempted a coup d'état on December 5, 1990, giving his reason as a final consequence to the level of senior officers in the institution.